About Us

 The Abergavenny parish is part of the North Gwent Deanery within the Metropolitan Archdiocese of Cardiff.
-Our Archbishop, the Most Reverend George Stack was appointed on 19th April 2011, by His Holiness Pope Benedict XVI.
+Our Archbishop, the Most Reverend Mark O'Toole was appointed as the 8th Archbishop of Cardiff (now Cardiff-Menevia) on 20th June 2022 by His Holiness Pope Francis.

 The church was built between 1858-60 under the architect Benjamin Bucknall, and is now a grade II listed building.
 The church is constructed in Decorated Gothic style with an accompanying Tudor Gothic presbytery.